 Top 10 Most Dangerous Travel Destinations

-There is a new breed of travelers known as the “anti-tourist”.
+In case you hadn’t heard, there’s a new breed of travelers.
+They’re known as the “anti-tourist”.
 Instead of going to beautiful places promoted for tourism, these free-spirits love to visit areas that are not only discouraged by travel advisories, but are also deemed “forbidden”.
 The more the media makes a fuss about the place, the more the trip becomes exciting.
 With no police assistance or ambulance to a local hospital, they want to encounter danger, up close and personal.

 The anti-tourists find thrill primarily from the difficult and dangerous experience, rather than from being in the new environment.